 At Battersea, we pride ourselves on being there for every dog and cat, which means taking every opportunity we can to advance animal welfare in the UK.
-After the 2020 elections were postponed, the 2021 elections saw a record-breaking spate of national, regional and local contests across the UK, providing a great opportunity for us to share our policy priorities with a wide range of candidates.
+After the 2020 elections were postponed, the 2021 elections saw a record-breaking spate of national, regional and local contests across the UK.
+This provided a great opportunity for us to share our policy priorities with a wide range of candidates.

-Devolved legislatures in Scotland and Wales and the local assemblies and authorities who were facing elections in 2021 have a range of responsibilities; from local authority dog wardens all the way to setting the direction of travel for animal welfare policy in its broadest terms.
+Devolved legislatures in Scotland and Wales and the local assemblies and authorities who were facing elections in 2021 have a range of responsibilities.
+They range from local authority dog wardens all the way to setting the direction of travel for animal welfare policy.
 We know that animal welfare is always a key priority for voters, so we wanted to make sure election candidates gave it the attention it deserves.
 Here’s how:

 Scotland